ernestocr/bitaztec/README.md

 ### TODO:

-- simple notification system
-  - waiting for UI
+- On rejection, add an hour for expiration limit
+- Expiration logic is handled by outside task ONLY
 - Put address on completion
 - implement frontend design

 ### DONE:

+* simple notification system
 * setup domain email and use smtp
 * add favicon
 * add SSL (free)